 We distribute our products through three distribution centers, owned by the Company, strategically located in New Jersey, Oklahoma, and Virginia.
 These distribution centers provide efficient cross-dock operations to receive and ship product from our manufacturing facilities and third-party suppliers to our retail network of Company and independently operated retail service centers.
 Retail service centers prepare products for delivery into clients' homes.
-At June 30, 2017, the Company operated retail design centers were supported by 14 Company operated retail service centers and 15 service centers operated by third parties.
+At June 30, 2018, the Company operated retail design centers were supported by 14 Company operated retail service centers and 15 service centers operated by third parties.

 While we manufacture to custom order the majority of our products, we also stock selected case goods, upholstery and home accents to provide for quick delivery of in-stock items and to allow for more efficient production runs.
-Wholesale shipments utilize our own fleet of trucks and trailers or are subcontracted with independent carriers.
-Our fleet of trucks are financed under capital lease agreements with remaining terms ranging from less than two to over three years, and all of our trailers are owned.
+We utilize independent carriers to ship our products.